-Consumers today continue to grow savvier meaning sales reps have had to adopt new sales tactics in order to survive.
-It is no longer sufficient for sales reps to present would-be buyers with detailed information on product features and benefits.
+Consumers today continue to grow savvier, meaning sales reps have had to adopt new sales tactics to survive.
+It is no longer sufficient for sales reps to present would-be buyers with detailed product features and benefits.
 Through a simple Google search, buyers can arm themselves with all the product knowledge they need.
-Case studies, whitepapers, webinars, and other freely available digital resources are regularly resourced by the modern buyer.
-Indeed, buyers today will complete 57% of the buying process before even engaging the sales rep.
+The modern buyer regularly resources case studies, whitepapers, webinars, and other freely available digital resources.
+Indeed, buyers, today will complete 57% of the buying process before even engaging the sales rep.

-With buyers more knowledgable than ever, a traditional solutions-oriented sales pitch with a focus on product benefits will no longer suffice.
-Today’s buyer will most likely know precisely how your product can solve business needs and will not appreciate valuable time being wasted.
-Research has shown that in order to succeed today, sales reps need to move beyond traditional sales methods and adopt a challenger mentality.
+With buyers more knowledgeable than ever, a traditional solutions-oriented sales pitch focusing on product benefits will no longer suffice.
+Today’s buyer will most likely know precisely how your product can solve business needs and not appreciate valuable time wasted.
+Research has shown that to succeed today; sales reps need to move beyond traditional sales methods and adopt a challenger mentality.

-Sales challengers are sales professionals that use their deep knowledge of their customers’ business to disrupt their thinking and take command of the sales conversation.
+Sales challengers are sales professionals that use their in-depth knowledge of their customers’ business to disrupt their thinking and take command of the sales conversation.
 Sales challengers are unafraid to express even potentially controversial viewpoints and add value to the sales conversation by providing the buyer with unique insights into their own business needs.
-The influential book, “The Challenger Sale: Taking Control of the Customer Conversation” by Matthew Dixon and Brent Adamson popularized the concept of the challenger sales rep with its release in 2012.
+The influential book “The Challenger Sale: Taking Control of the Customer Conversation” by Matthew Dixon and Brent Adamson popularized the challenger sales rep’s concept with its release in 2012.

 Features of a Challenger Seller

-There are 3 traits of challenger behavior that set challenger sales reps apart from the rest:
+There are three traits of challenger behavior that set challenger sales reps apart from the rest:

 - Challengers assume a teaching role during the sales call.Challengers alert the buyer to opportunities within the buyer’s own business that they had not previously thought of.
 This unique insight requires a deep level of understanding of the buyer’s own business.